maxgoedjen/Shakedown/README.md

 ## Setup

 To get going, just clone the repo and drag the contents of your repository into your project, and call `[SHDShakedown sharedShakedown]` at launch.

+## Triggers

-Shakedown will begin listening for shake events automatically on debug builds.
+By default, Shakedown will begin listening for shake events automatically on debug builds.
+You can also call `showButton` on SHDShakedown, which will display a button in the status bar of the application (if it has one).

 ### Reporting Method